Trackhouse Racing

-Trackhouse Racing is an American motorsports organization that competes full time in the NASCAR Cup Series and MotoGP and part time in the IMSA SportsCar Championship.
+Trackhouse Racing is an American motorsports organization that competes full time in the NASCAR Cup Series and MotoGP.

 History

 After Leavine Family Racing announced the sale of its assets in summer 2020, former NASCAR Cup Series driver and former World of Outlaws and K&N Pro Series East team owner Justin Marks placed a bid on the sale.
 LFR eventually sold their assets to Spire Motorsports.
 On August 14, Marks confirmed the creation of his own team, Trackhouse, and revealed that former Dale Earnhardt Incorporated executive Ty Norris had been brought on to help run the team.
 At that time, Marks had yet to strike a formal alliance with any manufacturer or team, but already had one potential sponsor lined up.
 From his ownership of a go-kart track and other family business ventures, Marks had the financial wherewithal to purchase a team without other means.
 Marks aimed to be an unconventional team owner, with plans to use his team ownership platform as an advocate for STEM education.

 On September 17, 2024, it was reported that Ty Norris left the team and was headed to Kaulig Racing.